SC Dept. of Ag. receives 162 applications for hemp farming - South Carolina Radio Network

-The South Carolina Department of Agriculture received 162 applications from farmers interested in growing industrial hemp.
+South Carolina agriculture officials received 162 applications from farmers interested in growing industrial hemp during the second year of a pilot study.

-Applications for the second year of the experimental hemp program closed June 29.
+Applications for the second year of the Department of Agriculture’s experimental hemp program closed June 29.
 Last year, 20 South Carolina farmers were selected to participate in the inaugural and experimental hemp-growing program.
 They were allowed to cultivate up to 20 acres of industrial hemp.

-Department of Agriculture Commissioner Hugh Weathers said all 20 farmers re-applied for a second year.
+State Agriculture Commissioner Hugh Weathers said all 20 farmers re-applied for a second year.
 From the applications, another 20 farmers will be selected to participate.
 In the second year, farmers will be allowed to plant up to 40 acres of hemp.

 “Expanding the Industrial Hemp Pilot Program will give us a greater opportunity to assess where and how this crop grows best in South Carolina,” Weathers said.
 “Ultimately, industrial hemp is about crop diversity, new business for our rural farmers and economic development in South Carolina.”